riadkabir45/wiki.riadkabir45.io/fedora-rootfs/README.md

 ## Initialize the rootfs
-Debian/ubuntu can deployed in most linux system as dnf is avaialable in mosts.
+Fedora can deployed in most linux system as dnf is avaialable in mosts.
 But configuring dnf to generate a rootfs is little hussle.
 After installing dnf
 > /etc/yum.conf: